 Lucy herself died of a cerebral embolism on August 8, 1899.
 Her life had been a series of contrasts.
 Valuing appearances and material objects, the youthful Lucy was self-centered, opportunistic, and sometimes petty, but the mature Lucy gave of herself to others.
 Concerned not only about the welfare of her family and workers, Lucy engaged in activities on a broader scope.
 In 1866, she accepted an invitation to become South Carolina’s Vice Regent of the Mount Vernon Ladies’ Association and worked throughout the rest of her life to restore and preserve George Washington’s home.
 Always a true daughter of the South, she served as president of a local association which raised funds to erect a monument to the Confederate dead of Edgefield County.

 Confederate officials ordered much of the CSA currency in government hands burned as they fled Richmond in April 1865.
 Still, thousands of bills already in circulation survived the war to be preserved as painful momentos of a valiant but doomed enterprise.

 Time passed and a new generation prized Civil War artifacts for their historical value.
 Confederate bills gained new value for collectors, who sought to learn all the could about the individual bills.
-Although the female image on the $1.00 bills was not recognized by most collectors, a moderate amount of research authenticated it as being that of Lucy Pickens.
+Although the female image on the $1.00 bills was not recognized by most collectors, a moderate amount of research done by H. D. Allen authenticated it as being that of Lucy Pickens.

 Vivian Leigh as Scarlett O’Hara may always be the feminine face of the South for the majority of Americans, but serious students of the Civil War know that the title belongs to Lucy Holcombe Pickens.